top of page

 However, not everyone has 4-6 days to discover the whole variety of landscapes on offer.
 Being avid hikers, my daughters and I walked some of the St. Cuthbert’s stretches in daily excursions and thoroughly enjoyed the experience.

-Here are two suggestions for lovely daily walks on the St. Cuthbert’s Way while you are on holidays in the Scottish Borders.
+Here are two suggestions for lovely daily walks on the St. Cuthbert’s Way while you are on your holidays in the Scottish Borders.

 Melrose to Maxton Walk: 4-5 hours, approx. 9 miles